spmielke/spmielke.github.io/Publications.md

 SP Mielke and CJ Benham (2007) Brownian dynamics of superhelical DNA.
 Journal of Biomolecular Structure and Dynamics 24, 736–737.
 (Abstract)

+SP Mielke (2006) Computational approaches to the structure and dynamics of biomolecules.
+UC Davis, dissertation.

 SP Mielke and VV Krishnan (2006) Superhelical denaturation of DNA: A theoretical perspective.
 Research Trends: Trends in Chemical Physics 13, 29–40.

 [SP Mielke, N Gr&#248;nbech-Jensen, VV Krishnan, WH Fink, and CJ Benham (2005) Brownian dynamics simulations of sequence-dependent duplex denaturation in dynamically superhelical DNA.
 Journal of Chemical Physics 123, 124911–124921.](/Publications/DNA/Mielke-JCP-2005.pdf)